FloSchuberth/cSEM/README.md

 ## Basic usage

 The basic usage is illustrated below.

 <img src="man/figures/api.png" width="80%" style="display: block; margin: auto;" />

-Roughly speaking using `cSEM` is always the same 3 step procedure
+Usully, using `cSEM` is the same 3 step procedure:

 > 1. Pick a dataset and specify a model using [lavaan
 >     syntax](http://lavaan.ugent.be/tutorial/syntax1.html)